3mdeb/fwupd-bsd-documentation/openbsd/libs.md

 ### Deleting a variable

-The tool doesn't support this operation.
+The `efivar` tool doesn't have an option for this, library has a corresponding API.